AntiPwr/AntiPwr.github.io/root/wiki/Rite of Passage.md

 The Rite of Passage is preserved in [[Scender]], housed within a sacred vault, accessible only during select rituals.
 Despite its seclusion, its presence is deeply felt throughout all aspects of society—a constant reminder of the ultimate goal of ascension.

 The experience of viewing the Rite of Passage is described as transcendent, unlike any other slate.
-Most other [[Ester Slates]] separate the senses, but this one blends them into an ultra-sense, revealing total clarity and divine understanding in an instant.
+Most other [[Ester Slate|Ester Slates]] separate the senses, but this one blends them into an ultra-sense, revealing total clarity and divine understanding in an instant.

 It is the first step toward ascension—the beginning of all knowledge, and the guiding light of Sol Unita.